tanaka42/androidapp-webremotevolumecontrol/README.md

 # AndroidApp-WebRemoteVolumeControl
-Adjust sound volume of your Android device from any device that has a web browser, Android or not.
+Adjust sound volume of your Android device remotely from any device that has a web browser, Android or not.
 Therefore, this also includes non-Android devices such as Apple or Microsoft devices, maybe televisions or even maybe watches if these things have web browsers.

 Both devices must be connected to the same local network (Wifi).